 2500 EH The Hague

 We may ask you to identify yourself if you request access to or a copy of your data.
 You can do this by submitting a copy of your identity document.
-To make a safe copy, you can render the citizen service number and the photo illegible.
-Those data are not necessary in connection with your request.
-You can manually render the citizen service number and the photograph illegible by covering those data before you make a copy, but you can also use the app ‘KopieID’ of the Dutch central government to do this.
+To make a safe copy, you can render the citizen service number illegible and clearly state to whom you are sending the copy for what purpose.
+You can also use the app ‘KopieID’ of the Dutch central government to do this.
 More information about making a safe copy of your identity document is available on the website www.rijksoverheid.nl.

 - Right to information (Article 13 and Article 14 of the GDPR)